2023 Water Fluency Program

 The typical Water Fluency Program participant is involved with making decisions about water, but does not have the background to feel comfortable making those decisions.
 Examples of past participants are city/county staff, elected officials, someone new to Colorado water but has worked in water in other states, a water professional who has been promoted into a position with decision making responsibilities but never had formal water education/training, interested community members, business leaders, educators, special district staff, and more!
 If you are questioning if this program is for you, please give us a call and we can help you decide.

-Registration for the 2022 class is closed.
+Registration for the 2023 class is open!

 Want to know more?